-NOTE: Of course, you can find a way looping over all the sites and sub sites using PowerShell code but the visual web part solution is preferred for re-usability in other visual upgrade processes for other sites.
+NOTE: Of course, you can find a way of looping over all the sites and sub sites using PowerShell code, but the visual web part solution is preferred for re-usability in other visual upgrade processes for other sites.

-In this post you have visually upgrade a migrated MOSS 2007 web application to SharePoint 2010 following these steps:
+In this post, you learned how to visually upgrade a migrated MOSS 2007 web application to SharePoint 2010 following these steps:

 - A straight forward visual upgrade for a site.